 Another Cherry Creek hotel opened in October 2018 with yet another rooftop pool, the Jacquard Denver Cherry Creek.
 This Denver metro hotels offers 201 rooms and suites ranging from 400 to 585 square feet.
 Get in touch with nature and soak in the sun with its panoramic views of the Rocky Mountains from its rooftop bar and pool.

-Two Element Hotels by Marriott are planned to open in Denver in the spring of 2019.
+Two Element Hotels by Marriott opened in Denver in the spring of 2019.
 One will open in Golden Triangle District off of downtown, the Element Denver Downtown East, while the other will be located near the airport, the Element Denver International Airport.

 Next up for a been-there-done-that Hotel Scoop review is the August 2018 opening of the Origin Red Rocks.
 Located near the iconic Red Rocks Amphitheatre, host to amazing concerts, the Origin Red Rocks will offer shuttle service to and from these shows.
 Since I live in the west part of town and love to go to these concerts, a boutique hotel close to Red Rocks will be priceless!
 At the hotel, guests can enjoy a restaurant, bar, and event space.

-And yet another exciting opening near the Denver International Airport is the December 2018 debut of the Marriott branded Gaylord.
+And yet another exciting opening near the Denver International Airport was the December 2018 debut of the Marriott-branded Gaylord.
 The Gaylord Rockies Resort & Convention Center in Aurora, Colorado, will officially open its doors on Tuesday, Dec.
 18, 2018.
-The brand-new resort, a marquee property for Marriott International, is the fifth Gaylord Hotels resort in the nation and one of the largest hospitality industry projects to break ground in the U.S. since 2016.
-Once completed, it will be the largest combined resort and convention center in Colorado.
+The resort, a marquee property for Marriott International, was the fifth Gaylord Hotels resort in the nation and one of the largest hospitality industry projects to break ground in the U.S. at the time.
+It is now the largest combined resort and convention center in Colorado.

 Other Hotel Openings in Denver, Prior to 2018